-Are there inappropriate areas, no-go zones, off-limit situations in Thai Massage?
+Are there inappropriate areas, no-go zones, or off-limit situations in Thai Massage?
 Yes, there are, but they are a lot smaller and there are a lot fewer of them than many therapists would think.

-This video discusses this topic from the viewpoint of the environment in Thailand.
+The above video discusses this topic from the viewpoint of the environment in Thailand.
 It is mostly useful information for practicing Thai Massage therapists.

 I you would like to see the other videos of the Tips And Tricks video series, you can find them all here:

 The author, Shama Kern, is the founder of Thai Healing Massage Academy.
 He has been practicing and teaching Thai Massage therapy for over two decades, and he is the creator of 20 online Thai Massage training courses.